isabella232/dynamic-media-classic.en-1/help/quick-start-integrating-dmc-analytics.md

 ---

-# Quick Start: Integrating Dynamic Media Classic and Adobe Analytics {#quick-start-integrating-scene-and-adobe-analytics}
+# Quick Start: Integrating Dynamic Media Classic and Adobe Analytics {#quick-start-integrating-dmc-analytics}

 Adobe Analytics is the industry-leading product that provides marketers with one place where they can measure, analyze, and optimize integrated data from all online initiatives across multiple marketing channels.